BruteFIR

 Realtime index

-The program calculates a realtime index which can be shown through the CLI, or will be printed periodically to the screen if the show_progress flag is set.
+BruteFIR calculates a "realtime index" which can be shown through the CLI, or will be printed periodically to the terminal if the show_progress flag is true.
 The realtime index is a floating point value.
 When it is 1.0, 100% of the available processing power must be used at all times to be able to achieve realtime performance.
 If it is larger than 1.0, it means that with the current configuration, BruteFIR will not manage realtime performance.

 If your configuration is too demanding for realtime, you should shorten the filters (or remove channels) until the realtime index is very close below 1.0, perhaps 0.95.
 This way you make full use of your computer.
-However, if you have multiple processors, it is not as simple.
-The realtime index will show how much is needed from the most loaded processor, but leaves a proper load balancing to you.
+However, if you have multiple CPU cores as is typical today, it is not as simple.
+The realtime index will show how much is needed from the most loaded processor.
+BruteFIR will load-balance automatically, but you can also do it manually using the "process" setting on the filter structures.
 So, devise your configuration carefully if you have multiple processors.
 The number of input and output channels and the filter length is what steals processor time.
 The number of filters, dither, delay, mixing and attenuation is very cheap in comparison.

 When testing with realtime indexes above 1.0, inputs and outputs must of course be files.
 For performance testing, you could use "/dev/zero" for input and "/dev/null" for output.
 Also note that it takes some time for the index to stabilize.